The 'Top Dog' in Teaching

 Her students use laptops and tablets nearly as much as pencils and paper, and they post messages daily on class Twitter and Instagram accounts.

-While many public schools incorporate more technology into their classrooms, Delzer is going a step beyond.
+While many public schools incorporate more technology into their classrooms, Dornfeld is going a step beyond.
 She has her own brand — Top Dog Teaching — and she works to get free supplies for her students through the use of that brand.

 “I was created and put on this earth to teach,” she writes on her website.
 “I can’t imagine doing anything else in the whole world.”

-Since implementing the plan, Delzer says she has seen her students improve.
+Since implementing the plan, Dornfeld says she has seen her students improve.
 Her work recently was featured in The New York Times, and so many teachers from around the country wanted to visit her classroom that the school set aside one day a week for tours.

 - Elementary Education